-Library Behavior Policy: To maintain an atmosphere conducive to study and other academic pursuits, the noise level in all areas of the library must be kept to a minimum.
-Conversations should be kept at a low level.
-Headphones are required when listening to music or sound files; this includes not only the library computers but also personal media devices, etc. Students should be respectful and cooperative with library staff at all times.
+Library Behavior: To maintain an atmosphere conducive to study and other academic pursuits, the noise level in all areas of the library must be kept to a minimum.
+Conversations should be kept at a low level, and headphones/earbuds are required when listening to music or sound files.

-Cell Phones: While in the library, cell phones must be turned off or ringers turned to vibrate only.
+Cell Phones: While in the library, cell phones must be silenced.
 Please go outside to make or receive calls.